infoScoop/infoscoop/src/quickstart/README.txt

 About infoScoop OpenSource
 --------------------------
-"infoScoop OpenSource" is information portal that evolute according with personal work style.
+"infoScoop OpenSource" is information portal that evolve according with personal work style.
 This portal provides important information for individuals from business system and huge information in or out of the company.
-It implement free arrangement of information and fits to individual information processing skill and work style.
+It implements free arrangement of information and fits to individual information processing skill and work style.